panda1835/fulbright-how-to-get-help/README.md

 The digital handbook is available [HERE](panda1835.github.io/fulbright-how-to-get-help/)

-*The Vietnamese version of the handbook is in development.
+> *The Vietnamese version of the handbook is in development.
 We will update it as soon as possible.*

 ## Introduction
 This digital handbook aims to provide essential information and resources to support individuals who have experienced or witnessed sexual misconduct at Fulbright University Vietnam.
 We recognize the importance of creating a safe and respectful campus environment for all members of our community.

+This project is my collaborative effort with the **Fulbright Student Council** and the **Safer Community of Fulbright Wellness Center**.

 ## Contents
 - **Available Resources**: This section provides a comprehensive list of support services and resources available at Fulbright University Vietnam for individuals affected by sexual misconduct.